 Which products and services are eligible?

-Every product or service supplied for distribution, consumption or use in the European Economic Area market (European Union plus Iceland, Lichtenstein and Norway) and included in one of the established non-food and non-medical product groups is eligible for EU Ecolabel.
-Discover the full list of established product groups and the related product criteria.
+Every product or service supplied for distribution, consumption or use in the European Economic Area market (European Union plus Iceland, Lichtenstein and Norway) and included in one of the established non-food and non-medical product groups, is eligible for the EU Ecolabel.

 Who can apply?

 Producers, manufacturers, importers, service providers, wholesalers and retailers that produce products or provide services that fit within any of the established product and service group criteria are eligible to apply.
 Retailers can apply for products placed on the market under their own brand name.